fiefdx/ScreenStreamer/README.md

    bit_rate: 64

    # full_screen, default is true
-   full_screen: true # windowed mode not work now, so just set to true
+   full_screen: true # windowed mode not work now, so just set to true, if you want to capture window, then use ScreenStreamerManager

    # screenshot image
    # left offset, 0 is default